Periodontal Maintenance is an important consideration for future gum health

 - visit your dentist for a checkup and professional Periodontal Maintenance cleaning regularly

 - If you smoke or chew tobacco, stop.
-Tobacco use increases the risk of developing periodontal disease.
+Tobacco use greatly increases the risk of developing periodontal disease.

 - eat a healthy balanced diet